Ron Johnson: First term (2011–2017)

-2016
+2016 Senate election

 Final results by county in 2016:

 In March 2013, Johnson announced that he would seek reelection in 2016.
-In November 2014, he was again endorsed by the fiscally conservative Club for Growth; that month, he said he would not self-finance his reelection bid.
+In November 2014, he said he would not self-finance his campaign.
 In December 2014, the Washington Post rated Johnson the most vulnerable incumbent U.S. senator in the 2016 election cycle.
-In May 2015, Feingold announced that he would run to win the Senate seat back.

-In the November 8 general election, Johnson was reelected with 50.2% of the vote.
+He ran unopposed in the Republican primary election.
+The Democrats nominated Feingold again, leading to a rematch of the 2010 election.
+Until the campaign's final weeks, Feingold led in polling and was widely expected to win.
+Johnson had low name recognition for an incumbent seeking reelection, with 23% of Wisconsin voters having no opinion of him.